GrapeCity/ComponentOne-Web-API-Samples/WebApi/readme.txt

-ASP.NET Core Web API Sample.
+﻿ASP.NET WebAPI Sample.
 -------------------------------------------------------------------
-The WebAPI sample demonstrates how to make a webapi server to provide all services that ComponentOne Web API products supports.
+The WebAPI sample demonstrates how to make a webapi server to provide all services that ComponentOne WebAPI products supports.

 The sample is a service application which provides all these services:
 -Excel: generate/import/export etc.